 |Relevant institutions||National Development Agency|

-Check availability and register the company name at the General Authority of Intellectual Property and State Registration
+Check availability and register the company name at the General Authority of State Registration of Mongolia

-Apply for a certificate of incorporation (State Registration Certificate) at the General Authority of Intellectual Property and State Registration
+Apply for a certificate of incorporation (State Registration Certificate) at the General Authority of State Registration for Mongolia

-Apply at the General Authority of Intellectual Property and State Registration with the following:
+Apply at the General Authority of State Registration of Mongolia with the following:

 The Investment Law specifies a number of incentives to investment that may be provided through relevant legislation on tax, land, free zones, and use of foreign labour.